aanand/git-up/README.md

 WARNING
 -------

 This project is no longer maintained.
-I no longer use a workflow that makes it relevant to me, and Git long ago updated its behaviour to remove the main problem it was solving.
+I've stopped using the workflow that made it relevant to me, and Git long ago updated its default behaviour to remove the main problem it was solving (by changing the default behaviour of `git push` so it acts only on the current branch, instead of all branches).
 In general, please don't ever use my software.
 Thanks!

 SYNOPSIS
 --------